An energy-based coupling approach to nonlocal interface problems: Introduction

-The paper is structured as follows: in Section \ref{sec:loc_int_prob}, we review a classical energy-based formulation of a local interface problem, which provides the template for its nonlocal counterpart.
-The fundamentals of nonlocal problems are highlighted in Section \ref{sec:non_vol_cons}, where we introduce a nonlocal volume constrained problem.
-The nonlocal interface problem is introduced in Section \ref{sec:geometry-energy-kernel}, and local limits are derived in Section \ref{loc_lims}.
-Section \ref{sec:num_res} presents our numerical results.
+The paper is structured as follows.
+In Section \ref{sec:loc_int_prob} we review the classical energy-based formulation of a local interface problem for second-order elliptic PDEs; this review provides the template for the development of an energy-based formulation of a NLI problem.
+In Section \ref{sec:non_vol_cons}, we review some fundamental notions about nonlocal problems.
+The two reviews given in Sections \ref{sec:loc_int_prob} and \ref{sec:non_vol_cons} set us up for introducing, in Section \ref{sec:geometry-energy-kernel}, the NLI model we consider in the rest of the paper.
+Then, in Section \ref{loc_lims}, we prove that that model passes the litmus test and, in Section \ref{sec:num_res}, we present our numerical results.
+Finally, in Section \ref{sec:conclusions}, concluding remarks are provided, including prospects for future work.